 Our equity compensation program attempts to promote our principal objective by establishing short-term operational and strategic goals that align with the long-term interests of our stockholders.
-The goals covered capital, portfolio and operational risk control categories and included instituting at the market programs for sales of common and preferred shares to increase trading liquidity, growing the servicing portfolio to \$20 billion while instituting a flow purchase program, and increasing the servicing oversight and SEC reporting capabilities.
+The goals covered capital, portfolio and operational risk control categories and included expansion of our company's capital base through the issuance of preferred stock, growing the servicing portfolio to \$29.1 billion primarily through a flow purchase program, and increasing the servicing oversight and SEC reporting capabilities.
+We also instituted and executed a share repurchase program with the goal of returning value to our stockholders while maintaining book value.
 We have used long-term incentive partnership units ("LTIP Units") under our 2013 Plan to provide the equity compensation for our named executive officers.
-LTIP Units are a special class of partnership interest in our operating partnership, Chery Hill Operating Partnership L.P.
+LTIP Units are a special class of partnership interest in our operating partnership, Cherry Hill Operating Partnership, LP.
 LTIP Units, whether vested or not, receive the same quarterly per unit distributions as common units of limited partnership interest in our operating partnership ("OP Units"), which distributions equal per-share distributions on shares of our common stock.
-As a result, we believe that LTIP Units are a useful instrument to foster this alignment as they vest over a three-year period and receive the same dividends that holders of our common stock receive.
+As a result, we believe that LTIP Units are a useful instrument to foster this alignment, as they vest over a three-year period and receive the same dividends that holders of our common stock receive.